THIN: THrowable Information Networks and Application for Facial Expression Recognition In The Wild: Related work

 \section{Related work}

-Relatively to the above mentioned contributions, we review existing methods for deep ensemble learning, and more specifically conditioning in deep ensembles.
-We also review recent related work on disentangling representations in deep learning.
-Finally, we review existing work on deep learning for FER, with a particular emphasis on methods that leverage identity information.
+Relatively to the above mentioned contributions, we review existing work on deep learning for FER, with a particular emphasis on methods that leverage identity information.
+We also review existing methods for deep ensemble learning, and more specifically conditioning in deep ensembles.
+Finally, we review recent related work on disentangling representations in deep learning.